cachix/cachix-action/README.md

 Build software only once using [Nix](https://nixos.org/nix/) with the help of [Cachix](https://cachix.org).

-This action will configure Cachix and invoke `nix-build`.
+This action will configure Cachix:

+- all further Nix invocations will use specified binary cache
+- at the end of the job, all newly built store paths will be pushed to Cachix

 ## Why do I need this